 Too many things and not enough time is a common theme I hear all the time.

-Before you can multiply your productivity you need to simplify.
+Before you can become more productive you need to simplify.

 Strip everything back to focus on completing three or four of your most important activities every day.

 They will also, once completed, create real progress and momentum in your business.